 During the 2010–11 and 2011–12 seasons, Gallery Met presented a four-part series of exhibitions tied to Robert Lepage's new production of Wagner's Ring cycle.
 These included Julie Mehretu’s Notations after the “Ring,” Elizabeth Peyton's Wagner, Peter Doig's Siegfried and Poster Project, and Dana Schutz's Götterdämmerung.

-The 2012–13 season began with Ariel and Other Spirits, a solo exhibition by David Salle inspired by the Met premiere production of Thomas Adès's The Tempest.
-George Condo's Jesters, which was tied to the new production of Verdi's Rigoletto, was on view through May 2013.
+The 2012–13 season saw Ariel and Other Spirits, a solo exhibition by David Salle inspired by the Met premiere production of Thomas Adès's The Tempest, and George Condo's Jesters, which was tied to the new production of Verdi's Rigoletto.